SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 "But how are we going to figure out who it is?"

 I levitate the notes out of my pocket, giving them to her.
-"Why don't you take the notes home and try to study them, while I'll go home and think over the answers we got from them."
+"Why don't you take the notes home and try to study them, while I go home and think over the answers we got from them."

 Applejack puts the notes in her bag before nodding.